Liz James Writes

 Kid: MOM—I FIXED IT!!!
 HEY EVERYBODY IT’S OKAY DON’T WORRY I FIXED IT!!!
 Let me show you—

 Mercifully, the blessers come by at about this point, and the kid is distracted by them, as they sprinkle water on his handlebars with their colourful pop pom thing-ey.
-But this bike does not need their pop pom thingey blessing.
-It has already been blessed by joy, ingenuity, and a good set of lungs.

 Then it is my turn, and then another bike, and then a woman with a visual impairment who offers her cane to be blessed.
 A few people before me, there was a walker.

 A few years ago, we did not think to explicitly bless more than the bikes.
 A few years ago, I didn’t really think about people whose legs didn’t work like mine.
 And if I had, I wouldn’t have thought to bless a wheelchair.
 I would have thought of a wheelchair as a device of imprisonment.
-Now, I imagine it as a tool of liberation.
-I remember so clearly that feeling I had—when I was not much older than this kid—of “finding my wheels”… the whole neighbourhood brought within the grasp of my newly peddling feet.
+People, I figured, were confined to wheelchairs.

 Bodies are just bodies, a friend who uses a scooter explained to me.
-It’s not that some are broken and some aren’t, it’s just that we all need different things to move through the world.
+It’s not that some are broken and some aren’t… It’s just that we all need different things to move through the world.

 Like the kid looked at his bike horn and saw that it wasn’t broken, it just needed to get air in a different way.

-I think about the kid who knew the horn wasn’t broken, it just needed to get air in a different way.